Gamify-IT/.github/profile/README.md

 The [overworld backend repo](https://github.com/Gamify-IT/overworld-backend) stores all overworld data, whether it be the content of a course or player statistics.
 Minigame runs are stored in the backend of the respective minigame.

-### Multiplayer Server
+### Multiplayer Backend

-The [server for the multiplayer](https://github.com/Gamify-IT/multiplayer-server) of the overworld.
-It contains a WebSocket server for real-time communication and a REST API for game-related requests.
+The [backend for the multiplayer](https://github.com/Gamify-IT/multiplayer-backend) of the overworld.
+It contains a WebSocket for real-time communication and a REST API for session-related requests.

 ### Lecturer Interface